Our lettings policy

 • Applicants who are assessed with none of the above housing needs but consider that they are unsuitably housed

-Bedroom Entitlement
+Bedroom entitlement

 • 1 bedroom for each adult and their partner or spouse